AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/DescribeScalingInstances.md

 # DescribeScalingInstances

-Queries the Elastic Compute Service \(ECS\) instances in a scaling group and list details about the instances.
+Queries Elastic Compute Service \(ECS\) instances in a scaling group and lists details about the instances.

 ## Description

-You can query the ECS instances in a scaling group by specifying the scaling group ID, scaling configuration ID, health status, lifecycle status, and how an ECS instance is created.
+You can query ECS instances in a scaling group by specifying the scaling group ID, scaling configuration ID, health status, lifecycle status, and how an ECS instance is created.

 ## Debugging